Marius-PA/ComputerScienceNotes/2024_Notes/U6th/october/vector.md

 - Vector graphics represent images using geometric shapes that are defined in terms of points on a Cartesian plane.

-- e used where images need to be rescaled frequently without losing image quality and with no considerable change to the file size.
+- used where images need to be rescaled frequently without losing image quality and with no considerable change to the file size.
 ​
+### why use vector

+- graphics and 3D graphics
+- computer games/simulations
+  - a ship steering against the wind and sea, calculating collisions
+- Multiple dimensions
+  - 2,3 or more

+# Python

+- List is the preferred representation
+- R² vector
+  - vector = [7,89]

+## Vector viewed as a function
+- dictonaries

+# Exercices

+2. x,y,z,t
+3. R = [8,7,6], R³
+4. 0 = 1.5
+1 = 3.4
+2 = 6.1